This article originally appeared on LinkedIn

 The fictitious company names of television and film don’t get enough love.
 What if you had a fake colleague somewhere out there?
 Wouldn’t you want to know him or her?
 Study their craft?
 See the products of your work in a parallel and meaningless universe?

-Ya, ditto.
-So we’re bringing you an unexpectedly quirky list of the 8 best brand names for faux companies featured in some of our favorite shows and movies.
+So we’re bringing you an unexpectedly quirky list of the eight best brand names for faux companies featured in some of our favorite shows and movies.
 We were amazed at the strategic fit of some of these names.
 But to be fair, they’re mostly downright ridiculous.

-Best Brand Names from our Favorite Shows and Movies
+Best Fake Brand Names from our Favorite Shows and Movies

 1. Acme Corporation (Looney Tunes)